Meeds-io/meeds-docker/gce.md

-# How to run ?
+# How to run?

 ## Getting started

-Weclome to Meeds-io Startup tutorial.
-Here we will show you how to run Meeds in few steps.
+Welcome to the Meeds-io Startup tutorial.
+Here we will show you how to run Meeds in a few steps.
 To get started, click on Start!

 ## VM Setup
 Elasticsearch uses a mmapfs directory by default to store its indices.
-The default operating system limits on mmap counts is likely to be too low, which may result in out of memory exceptions.
+The default operating system limits on mmap counts are likely to be too low, which may result in out-of-memory exceptions.
 See [doc](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html).
 ```bash
 sudo sysctl -w vm.max_map_count=262144
 ```